Indoor

 Relational Gardening

 An Indigenous Knowledge Keeper or community member should be invited in to help you deliver this learning activity.
-Spotlight on Language: Students learn the names for The Three Sisters, Corn, Bean, and Squash in Kanyen’kéha and are encouraged to add them to their Outdoor Learning Journal use them these throughout the Bundle.
-Students can also go to the …
+Instructions: Spotlight on Language: Students learn the names for The Three Sisters, Corn, Bean, and Squash in Kanyen’kéha and are encouraged to add them to their Outdoor Learning Journal use them these throughout the Bundle.
+Students can also go to

 Relational Gardening Read More »